 Through Mindfulness implementation, the Restorative Justice initiatives and subsequent parent outreach efforts, students, staff and parents will feel a more positive and deeper connection to the school community.
-This will be evidenced by reduced suspension rates, increased attendance and a developed sense of social emotional health.
-We will continue to employ trauma informed practices as we feel the rippling effects of the pandemic.
+This will be evidenced by increased levels of authenticity, feelings of support, student engagement and confidence in the school staff to handle issues of racism/discrimination.